Bounding Evidence and Estimating Log-Likelihood in VAE: EXPERIMENTS

+Starting with a case study for simple synthetic one-dimensional data generated from the Laplace distribution, in the following few paragraphs we provide and discuss the results of the experiments, in which we compare our approach to those presented in \cite{dieng2017variational,ji2019stochastic,masrani2019thermodynamic}. \mm{Mainly,} we apply \mm{all} considered estimation techniques for the variational gap to selected Gaussian autoencoders (i.e., classical VAE and two different IWAE models, on MNIST, SVHN, and CelebA datasets), previously learned using their own objectives and VAE experimental setup.

+\paragraph{Case Study on Synthetic Data} \mm{Suppose that our data are drawn from a known distribution $p(x)$.
+Then obviously, the true evidence of data\footnote{In this paragraph, unlike before, the notion ``evidence'' refers to the expected value of the log-likelihood of data.
+In practice, this corresponds to taking the average over the whole dataset, which we use anyway in our experiments.
+Moreover, to avoid possible misunderstanding, we draw readers' attention to the fact that in our paper, the evidence of data is based on the model distribution (see \eqref{eq:evidence} and \eqref{eq:exp:1}).
+This paragraph is the only place where we also mention the true evidence.} is expressed as $\int p(x)\log p(x) dx$.
+Suppose that by training the VAE model, we construct the approximation of $p(x)$ in the class of distributions $p_\theta(x)$, where $\theta$ denotes the weights of the neural networks.
+Then the (model) evidence is given as $\int p(x)\log p_{\theta}(x) dx$.
+Consequently,

-Obviously, if (which is a common case) $f$ does not belong to the family of densities $(f_\theta)_{\theta \in \Theta}$, more precisely $D_{KL}(f\|f_\theta)>0$, then evidence $<$ LL.
-Since we used the VAE model, we also have ELBO (estimated from the cost function), which clearly satisfies ELBO $<$ evidence.
-Finally, by applying our above estimations we can obtain upper and lower bounds for the evidence of data, which become tighter with the increasing of number of samples $k$, chosen for each $x$ from the distribution $q(\cdot|x)$.
+where $D_{\mathrm{KL}}$ denotes the Kullback-Leibler divergence.
+Obviously, if (which is a common case) $p(x)$ does not belong to the family of distributions $(p_\theta(x))_{\theta \in \Theta}$ (more precisely, $D_{KL}(p(x)\|p_\theta(x))>0$), then the evidence is less than the true-evidence.
+Since we used the VAE model, we also have ELBO which is less than the evidence.
+Finally, we obtain upper and lower bounds for the evidence of data, which become tighter with the \mm{increasing number} of samples from the latent distribution $q_\theta(\cdot|x)$ (here $x$ represents any data point drawn from $p(x)$).

-We illustrate the above reasoning in the case of simple synthetic one-dimensional data generated from the Laplace distribution $X \sim \mathrm{Laplace}(0, 0.2)$.
-We used the VAE model (for architecture details, see the supplementary material) with one-dimensional latent space.
-The experiments are consistent with the above mentioned theoretical discussion, see \Cref{fig.laplace}.
-The true likelihood of the \marcin{data}, coming from the Laplace distribution, equals -0.097.
-The ELBO obtained as a value of the cost function of VAE gives a strong lower bound for the log-likelihood of the data.
-Evidence of the data with respect to the density constructed by VAE lies between ELBO and log-likelihood.
-Moreover, by applying our approach, we obtain a tight estimate of the evidence, i.e. $\text{evidence} \in [-0.137,-0.132]$, which is calculated for $k=64$.
+We illustrate the above reasoning in the case of simple synthetic one-dimensional data generated from the Laplace distribution $\mathrm{Laplace}(0, 0.2)$.
+We trained the VAE model (for architecture details, see \Cref{app_app.add_results}) with one-dimensional latent space.
+The experimental results (see \Cref{fig.laplace}) are consistent with the \mm{above-mentioned} theoretical discussion.
+The true evidence of the data coming from the Laplace distribution equals -0.097.
+On the other hand, ELBO (calculated as a value of the cost function of VAE) is a strong lower bound for the (model) evidence which, in turn, is less that the true evidence.
+Moreover, the IW-ELBO lower bound and our upper bound converge to the evidence of data, thus providing its tight estimate in the interval $[-0.137,-0.132]$, with the ends calculated using $64$ latent samples.}